GoogleCloudPlatform/podcast/site/content/post/episode-15-grpc-with-varun-tarwal/index.md

 - Firebase `authData` for iOS [docs](https://www.firebase.com/docs/ios/api/#firebase_authData)
 - Firebase UI for [Android](https://github.com/firebase/FirebaseUI-Android) and [iOS](https://github.com/firebase/FirebaseUI-iOS)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 15 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 15 of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my very, very distinguished colleague Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}
 MARK: I'm good, Francesc.
 How are you doing today?
 FRANCESC: Very happy, very happy about--actually, a very nice weekend that we spent at Launch Hackathon.
 MARK: Yes, we did.